Public transit User’s Guide

 - People travelling with young children may bring their strollers onboard and travel with the child on their knees.

 - Transfers within a sector are included in the price of a ticket.
-An additional ticket is required for each inter-sector transfer.
+To learn more about connections, please consult the fare schedule.